2011 Norway attacks: Domestic

 King Harald V sent his condolences to the victims and their families, and urged unity.
 He and Queen Sonja personally visited the victims of the attacks, as well as the families of those killed.

 At a press conference the morning after the attacks, Prime Minister Jens Stoltenberg and Justice Minister Knut Storberget addressed the country.
 Stoltenberg called the attack a "national tragedy" and the worst atrocity in Norway since World War II.
 Stoltenberg further vowed that the attack would not hurt Norwegian democracy, and said the proper answer to the violence was "more democracy, more openness, but not naivety".
 In his speech at the memorial service on 24 July 2011, he opined what would be a proper reaction: "No one has said it better than the AUF girl who was interviewed by CNN: 'If one man can show so much hate, think how much love we could show, standing together.'"

 The leader of the Workers' Youth League, Eskil Pedersen, vowed to "return to Utøya" and urged Norway to continue its tradition of openness and tolerance.

 Leaders of Norwegian political parties expressed grief and sent condolences in public statements.

 On 1 August 2011, Norway's parliament, nominally in recess for the summer, reconvened for an extraordinary session to honour the victims of the attack.
 In a departure from parliamentary procedure, both King Harald V and Crown Prince Haakon were present.
 The president of Norway's Parliament, Dag Terje Andersen, read out loud the names of all 77 victims.
 The session was open to the public, but due to limited seating, priority was given to relatives of the deceased.
 August 21 in Norway was declared a day of national mourning to commemorate the victims of the terrorist attack.

 The seven political parties in the parliament agreed to postpone the electoral campaign for local elections, held in September, until mid-August.
 School debates were cancelled, though the school elections were not.

-Initially, Magnus Ranstorp and other terror experts suspected that foreigners were behind the attacks.
-In the immediate aftermath of the attack, non-ethnic Norwegians, especially Muslim Norwegians, were subjected to harassment and violence.

 On 13 August 2012, Norway's prime minister received the Gjørv Report, which concludes that Breivik could have been stopped from carrying out the Utøya massacre.
-(The report had been ordered by parliament, in August 2011.)
+The report had been ordered by parliament in August 2011.